 - Training/Organizational Development Staff - Access to CoreAdoption and CoreLearning resources to augment their training and adoption goals.

 The identity of an Operator is sourced from accounts in Office 365.
 This is known by CoreView as an Organizational Account.
 You do have the ability to create an Operator account for someone who does not have an Organizational Account, but this is not viewed as a best practice.
 You create a CoreView Operator in the same manner as you created a TenantAdmin, following the instructions found in 4.B Create CoreView Tenant Administrators.
 However, the difference between the two is that generally, an organization doesn't create Operators unless they plan to implement some form a delegation.

 An Operator's activities are logged into an Audit Log to which any TenantAdmin has access.
 Moreover, through Manage Operators, a Tenant Admin can see an inventory of all Operators and access the details of their operator account.
-Please review the video below for a quick tutorial on Operators and delegation of access and control.

 II.
 Operator Use Cases